-My current writing projects examine how social reformers have re-imagined and reworked rules that shape our urban landscapes, in their efforts to make cities more equitable, sustainable, and democratic.
+My current writing examines how social reformers have re-imagined and reworked rules that shape our urban landscapes, in their efforts to make cities more equitable, sustainable, and democratic.

-My previous writing has explored the dilemmas raised by strategies that seek to use law generally, and human rights litigation in particular, as a tool of political resistance.
+My previous writing has explored the dilemmas raised by strategies that seek to use law, and human rights litigation in particular, as a tool for political mobilization.

 Nate Ela.
 2017.
 “Litigation Dilemmas: Lessons from the Marcos Human Rights Class Action.”
 Law & Social Inquiry.
 42(2): 479-508.

 - Distinguished Graduate Student Paper Award, ASA Sociology of Law Section (2016)